docker/labs/beginner/chapters/votingapp.md

 This portion of the tutorial will guide you through the creation and customization of a voting app.
 It's important that you follow the steps in order, and make sure to customize the portions that are customizable.

 **Important.**
-To complete the submission, you will need to have Docker and Docker Compose installed on your machine as mentioned in the [Setup](./setup.md) section.
+To complete this section, you will need to have Docker and Docker Compose installed on your machine as mentioned in the [Setup](./setup.md) section.
+You'll also need have git installed.
+There are many options for installing it.
+For instance, you can get it from [GitHub](https://help.github.com/articles/set-up-git/).

 You'll also need to have a [Docker Id](https://hub.docker.com/register/).
 Once you do run login from the commandline:

 ```
 $ docker login